JuliaLang/julia/doc/manual/methods.rst

 while in other cases, this rigor must be resolved manually.
 This dispatching branching can be observed, for example, in the logic to sum two matrices::

-    # first dispatch selects the map algorithm for element-wise summation
+    # First dispatch selects the map algorithm for element-wise summation.
     +(a::Matrix, b::Matrix) = map(+, a, b)
-    # then dispatch handles each element and selects the appropriate common element type for the computation
+    # Then dispatch handles each element and selects the appropriate
+    # common element type for the computation.
     +(a, b) = +(promote(a, b)...)
-    # once the elements have the same type, they can be added via Intrinsic calls
+    # Once the elements have the same type, they can be added.
+    # For example, via primitive operations exposed by the processor.
-    +(a::T, b::T) = Core.add(a, b)
+    +(a::Float, b::Float) = Core.add(a, b)

 4. Trait-based dispatch